secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 - Have Digital Marketing send a test record through the form.
 You can request this in the issue using the following text, updating the indicated sections:   `The Marketo program has been set-up for [name of asset] in [segment/region if applicable - you will not always need to provide this].
 The automation will trigger based on [gtm code] and [content name].
 Please submit a test record.`
 - After the test lead is submitted, open the test record in the Marketo database.
 Go to the `Activity History` and confirm:
    1. The form that was submitted.
 You will pay attention to the gtm name and the content name.
 Make sure this is the form you wanted to test.
 If confirmed, move to step 2.
-   1. Confirm the correct autoresponder for the requested asset deployed
+   1. Confirm the correct autoresponder for the requested asset deployed (digital)
-   1. Confirm that no other autoresponders were sent
+   1. Confirm that no other autoresponders were sent (campaigns)
-   1. Confirm that the correct Interesting Moment was triggered
+   1. Confirm that the correct Interesting Moment was triggered (campaigns)
-   1. Confirm that the test record was added to the SFDC campaign (this may take a few minutes)
+   1. Confirm that the test record was added to the SFDC campaign (this may take a few minutes) (campaigns)
-   1. Confirm that the test record was not sent any other emails or added to other programs as a result of this test
+   1. Confirm that the test record was not sent any other emails or added to other programs as a result of this test (campaigns)

 ### Step 7: Update this Handbook page
 - Update this [handbook page with the parameter](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-linkedin-lead-gen-form) with a `yes` and a link to the parameter and campaign you have set up.